andycroll/andycroll.com/_posts/2021/2021-02-22-url-helpers-outside-views-controllers.md

 ## Why?

-It's better to use the URL helpers throughout your application, they're convenient and consistent.
-Should you change a route for any reason and fail to change the URL method, your tests will alert you to the problem.
-This breakage wouldn't happen if you interpolate an `id` into a hard-coded URL.
+It's better to use the URL helpers throughout your application since they're convenient and consistent.
+Should you change a route for any reason and fail to update the relevant URL method, your tests will alert you to the problem.
+You wouldn't get this advance warning if you had interpolated an `id` into a hard-coded URL.

 As demonstrated, I typically find I need this pattern when calling out to external APIs that require a webhook to listen for a response.